 For Blackthorn, I am going to leave this one up to you.
 No this isn’t me trying to take the easy way out!
 Ha ha.
 This is a way for you to understand how to work out how to work with a particular spirit using your own guidance.
 If you need help, call on your guides to give you an idea or ask the Tree Spirit itself to make itself known to you.
 It’s great to keep a journal so you can record all the little things that come to mind, but most importantly you need to act on the information you receive.

-Sign up to keep up to date when the next post in this series is released and when new courses start and I’ll send you a FREE Crystal Grid Template ebook to say thanks!
+Sign up to keep up to date with what’s happening with Spirit Stone and when new courses start and I’ll send you a FREE Crystal Grid Template ebook to say thanks!

 Just fill in your details to the right and hit the Let’s Do It button!